About Aleza

 A photographic scene of an Elvis wax statue and a woman sitting together on a vintage car, with the woman wearing a cowboy hat and a red feather boa, and the background depicting a mural of a busy Vegas street with neon signs and cars.

-Aleza took a gamble on freelancing in 2015 and hasn’t looked back.
-She mostly writes about travel, tourism, hospitality, culture, and other curiosities, with an emphasis on people and places in Las Vegas and greater Nevada.
+Aleza took a gamble on self-employment in 2015 and never looked back.
+She mostly writes about tourism, hospitality, culture, and other curiosities, with an emphasis on people and places in Las Vegas and the greater Nevada region.
 In 2025, she published her first full-length poetry collection, Falling Behind.

 Nevada Magazine cover with a group of people with bicycles at the Burning Man festival in a desert during sunset, with giant teapot sculptures that serve as art installations in the background.